jakobjassmann/ecodes-dk-lidar/scripts/readme.md

 archive_outputs.py | Simple scripts to bundle and compress the output files by variable / group, based on the subfolders of the output folder defined in `settings.py`. checksum_qa.py | Validates checksums for downloads, and cross-compares dtm and pointcloud datasets for completnness.
-Requires `checksum_qa.py` to be run previously. create_checksums.bat | Generates checksums for downloaded files. debug.py | Script for testing / debugging the processing workflow based on a single tile.
+Requires `checksum_qa.py` to be run previously. create_checksums.bat | Generates checksums for downloaded files. create_checksums_archives.bat | Generates checksums for outputs packed into archives using `archive_outputs.py`. debug.py | Script for testing / debugging the processing workflow based on a single tile.
 Processing is done sequentially, one variable after the other.
 Timings are provided. debug.Rmd | R Markdown document for visual quality assurance of the debug.py outputs. download_files.py | Helper script to download DHM\Punktsky pointclouds and DHM dtm rasters from the Kortforsyningen website.